 Camo is the New Black: How did Spokane Women on the Fly start?

 Heather Hodson: Spokane Women on the Fly (SWOTF) was founded in March 2014.
-I’ve always loved to fish with the Small Logoguys but noticed that there were not a lot of women on the water.
+I’ve always loved to fish with the guys but noticed that there were not a lot of women on the water.
 I’ve always been an organizer/planner of events and saw a need to start a group.
 SWOTF is a way to give women of the Inland Northwest, whether new or experienced, an opportunity to connect with other women fly fishers.
 This is not to be confused with a “women’s only” club but more of a way for women to connect on an informal level and share their fly fishing experiences.
 It all started with an idea and a Facebook Page.
 I spoke with Sean from Silverbow Fly Shop about my ideas and we developed a women specific fly fishing 101 class.

 CITNB: That’s awesome!
 I love that you followed your passion.
 Is SWOFT a full-time business?